 The most common type of reinforcing steel used in construction is carbon steel.
 They are typically hot-rolled round bars with deformation patterns.
 The other types of reinforcing steel are stainless steel bars and galvanised steel bars.

-Reinforcing Steel for Pools
+Reinforcing Steel for pools

 Reinforcing steel generally comes in two grades: D250N or D500N.

-So can you use regular reinforcing steel for pools?
+So you can use regular reinforcing steel for pools.

 However, you are making the job far more difficult than it needs to be if you use regular reinforcing steel to build a pool.